-Pandemics, disasters, economic declines, protests, or any of a number of unusual events can throw your event sponsorship fundraising for a loop!
+For many nonprofit organizations, event sponsorships are necessary to acquire the funds to host a successful event.
+However, pandemics, disasters, economic declines, protests, or any number of unplanned forevents can throw your event sponsorship fundraising in for a loop!
 While you may not be able to plan for the unexpected, what you can do is be ready to tweak your plan for unusual times.

 One of the biggest draws for event sponsors is the advertising potential.
 Sponsors sponsor you because they want their name affiliated with you, and with charity in general.